westerlymerlin/Oxide-Laser-Controller/README.md

 # UCL-Oxide-Laser-Controller

-A Python application for controlling LaserTree K60 Laser and micro-epsilon infrared pyrometer systems via HTTP API.
+A Python application for controlling a LaserTree K60 Laser and micro-epsilon infrared pyrometer systems via HTTP API.

 ## Overview